Didisimmons/Ayo-Recipes/TEST.md

           When tested on all devices, the menu links work as expected.
 The user is directed to the appropriate sites, which are recipes, login and the registration page for a guest user.

-    4. Hover over the menu items to ensure that a white background overlay appears with a box shadow on the white background when the mouse is hovered.
+    4. Hover over the menu items to ensure that a white background box appears with a box shadow on the menu when the mouse is hovered.

          When testing the effect on a desktop device by hovering the mouse over the menu item in the navigation bar, the white backdrop appears with a box shadow when the mouse is hovered over the menu item.